streambed/streambed-rs/streambed-logged/README.md

 Services using logged may therefore lend themselves to portability toward Kafka and others.

+### Data integrity

+A CRC32C checksum is used to ensure data integrity against the harsh reality of a host being powered off abruptly.
+Any errors detected, including incomplete writes or compactions, will be automatically recovered.

 ## How is logged implemented?

 Logged is implemented as a library avoiding the need for a broker process.
 This